The Best Bread Knife: Does Yours Have the Right Edge?

 In short, it comes down to how much extra time you’re willing or able to spend.
 Pointed edges may be effective at cutting harder items, sure.
 However, the mountain of crumbs left in their wake will make cleaning up after cooking more of a chore than it already is.

-Nothing good lasts forever, and like all knives, serrated edges will also wear down and dull over time.
-Not to fret though, it is in fact possible to restore your serrated bread knife back to working condition.
+Nothing good lasts forever, and like all knives, serrated and scalloped edges will also wear down and dull over time.
+Not to fret though, it is in fact possible to restore your bread knife back to working condition.

 Destroying your new knife because you don’t have the necessary skills to properly sharpen it is not very cost effective – and throwing away knives is both scary and wasteful.
 Your best bet for maintaining the cutting edge of your bread knife is to first invest in a quality bread knife, then leave the sharpening process to the professionals.